-- Lewis and Clark State Recreation Area - located just a few miles outside of Yankton, this is the most visited outdoor recreation area in the eastern half of South Dakota.
+Lewis and Clark Recreation Area - located just a few miles outside of Yankton, this is the most visited outdoor recreation area in the eastern half of South Dakota.
 It has hundreds of sites along with a number of rental cabins at five different campgrounds: Gavins Point, East Midway, West Midway, Yankton and Horse Trail Camp.
-The area also includes the Chief Wite Crane and Pierson Ranch campgrounds.
+The area also includes the Chief White Crane and Pierson Ranch campgrounds.

-- North Point Recreation Area - is just above Fort Randall Dam.
+North Point Recreation Area - is just above Fort Randall Dam.
 It has 111 sites along with 6 cabins, including 2 that are handicap accessible.

 Randall Creek Recreation Area - is right along the banks of the Missouri River just downstream from Fort Randall Dam.
 It has 132 sites along with 4 cabins available.